Nizarel/DevOps_DevSecOps/Scenarios/PenetrationTesting/Yml_Pipeline_Direct.md

 ```
 _The scoring factors for the scan can be retrieved from the scan reports that we dumped to report.json in our docker attached volume during the scan.
 We can use them to generate the score for this scan session.

 **IMPORTANT:** These scores are not a measure of application security.
-Instead they offer a point to engage the Security and Engineering Teams in discussion around continued improvment of the applicaitons security.
+Instead they offer a point to engage the Security and Engineering Teams in discussion around continued improvment of the application's security.

 ``` YAML